tisfeng/Raycast-Easydict/README.md

 ### System Proxy

-When this feature is enabled, `Easydict` will try to get the computer system proxy.
-If it succeeds, all subsequent network requests will be sent using the system proxy.
+When this feature is enabled, `Easydict` will try to get the Mac system proxy.
+If succeeds, all subsequent network requests will be sent using the system proxy.
 (This feature is to counteract IP blocking, because some services like Linguee have frequency restrictions on IPs)

 ### Translation Services